[WHITE PAPER] BEYOND LEGACY CARE MODELS: SAFE MEDICAL AI FOR PAYERSDOWNLOAD nOW

 • Treatment recommendations

 By automating part or all of these tasks, healthcare organizations can improve network efficiency, save on operational costs, and free up more time to commit to patient care.
+In fact, by handling initial patient assessments, Counsel has helped healthcare organizations:

 • Replace nurse lines and other telehealth services: Modern AI’s capabilities rival the care patients receive from nurse lines.
 Over three-quarters of callers only need a review or verbal advice when they phone in, which advanced AI platforms can now replicate.
 With AI adoption rapidly rising, the cost savings, versatility, and immediacy of automated systems pose a serious challenge to the continued use of nurse lines and similar telehealth services.

-• Reduce unnecessary Emergency Room (ER) visits: Intelligent, capable healthcare AI leads to more accurate diagnoses and care plans, boosting patients’ peace of mind and trust in medicine.
+• Reduce unnecessary Emergency Room (ER) visits: Intelligent, capable medical AI leads to more accurate diagnoses and care plans, boosting patients’ peace of mind and trust in medicine.
 When patients trust their platform, diagnoses, and treatment, they’re less likely to rush to the ER and more likely to follow their care plans.
 Patients’ satisfaction and trust in Counsel reduces ER visits by 24% versus regular, consumer-facing AI tools.

 • Enhance member experiences: 64% of patients wish healthcare providers took more time to understand them.
 66% feel they're more rushed than in the past, and only 10% of patients give their healthcare experiences an A grade.
-Doctors often do not have the time to fully address a patient’s concerns, but AI isn’t bound by human limitations.
+Doctors often do not have the time to fully address a patient’s concerns, but medical AI isn’t bound by human limitations.

 The upsides of responsible AI use in healthcare are clear: Lower costs, higher resolution rates, enhanced patient satisfaction, and more.
 So, how can you implement AI at scale to realize these benefits in your organization?